Skip to main content

 • arson.

-Our personal injury lawyers specialise in obtaining rehabilitation and compensation for people with severe and life changing injury.
-In personal injury claims against an insured defendant, we can help our clients recover compensation for one or more of the following types of injury:
+In compensation claims against an insured defendant, we can help our clients recover compensation for one or more of the following types of injury:

 Claims for compensation from the CICA can only be made for specific types of severe injuries.
 These include severe physical injuries, sexual or physical abuse, the death of a close relative or disabling psychological injuries which have been diagnosed by a psychiatrist or clinical psychologist.